PiotrTymoszuk/jsonDF/README.md

 * `json_expr`: basic validation rules for the variable compatible with syntax of [JSON Schema](https://json-schema.org/)

 * `required`: a logical value indicating if the variable is required or can be left as NA.
-By default none of the variables is required
+By default 100% complete vairables re set as required

-Of note, the documentation object can be modified by the user by adding extra columns or modification of the columns outlined above.
+Of note, the `documentation` object can be modified by the user by adding extra columns or modification of the columns outlined above.
+Because the `documentation` object is just a  data frame, it can be conveniently manipulated by `tidyverse` tools such as `mutate()`.
+In particular, the user may intend to enrich the variable description by modifying the `coding` column, include a column with human-friendly variable labels to be presented in dashboards or applications, or choosing the required variables by altering the `required` column.
+Advanced users may narrow down the validity criteria for the variables in the `json_expr` column by modifying, adding or removing keywords according to [the JSON Schema syntax](https://json-schema.org/understanding-json-schema/keywords).

 In the example below, we'll create documentation of the `my_cars` data set and enrich it by providing human-friendly descriptions and information on units.
 By setting `enum_limit = 7`, we intend to treat character and numeric features with no more than seven unique values as enumerated features.
 `json_date = 'date-time'` makes the date to be [ISO 8601 compliant](https://www.iso.org/iso-8601-date-and-time-format.html).